ethereum/remix-workshops/Multisig-Tutorial/2-multisig-initialization/contractInitialization.md

 The setup of array and mapping allows us to easily retrieve the list of owners and verify whether an address is an owner.

 ## Modifiers
 Next, we have a modifier called `onlyOwner` (Line 9).
 Modifiers in Solidity are special keywords that can be used to amend the behavior of functions.
 In our case, the `onlyOwner` modifier ensures that only owners can execute a function.
-It does this by checking whether the address of the caller is an owner.
+It does this by checking whether the address of the **caller** is an owner.

 ## Constructor Function
 The `constructor` function (Line 14) is executed only once during the deployment of the contract.
 It initializes essential parameters, in this case, the list of owners and the required number of confirmations (Line 14).

 On lines 15 and 16, we have two `require` statements to ensure that the inputs are valid.
 In this case, we require that there must be at least one owner and that the number of required confirmations must be greater than zero and less than or equal to the number of owners.

-The constructor then initializes the contract state by verifying that is a functional Ethereum address (Line 25), ensuring that the owner is unique (Line 26), and populating the `owners` array with the provided owner addresses (Line 28).
+The constructor then initializes the contract state by verifying that is not address(0) (Line 25) and that the owner is unique (Line 26).
+Then it adds a key/ value pair to the isOwner mapping (Line 28), and then it populates the `owners` array with the provided owner addresses (Line 29).

 Finally, it sets the `numConfirmationsRequired` variable with the specified value (Line 32).